Polysorb MP: detailed instructions for use. How to take Polysorb, principle of action and indications

 • food poisoning;

-• poisoning with chemicals through the mouth;
+• poisoning by chemicals by mouth;

 • drug poisoning (even with parenteral administration);